Your Guide to Finding the Best Matcha Tea

 After the leaves are steamed, they are further sorted based on appearance including color, shape, and aroma.
 There is no official body that regulates the grading of matcha tea leaves.
+However, there is the JAS — the Japanese version of the USDA — which does offer agricultural stamps evaluating the farming techniques.
+Whiel China has begun producing matcha, the highest quality matcha teas come from Japan.
 Grading is left up to tea manufacturers and can vary widely in quality.
 This is why it's important to know what match should look and taste like.
 It's also useful to purchase from a reputable tea company that lays out how the tea was produced and where.

 Ceremonial Grade Matcha

 Ceremonial grade matcha is expensive and typically used in Japanese tea ceremonies.
-Ceremonial grade matcha is generally sold at one to two dollars per gram and can be found from reputable tea companies such as Encha and the famous Domatcha.
+Ceremonial grade matcha is generally sold at one to two dollars per gram and can be found from reputable tea companies such as Encha, Kenko, Jade Leaf, and the famous Domatcha.
 This grade of green tea is best suited for special occasions or for connoisseurs who insist on drinking only the best.

 Premium Grade Matcha